rizitis/snapV/README.md

 Slackware64 user just run the sysV.SlackBuild as **regular user** and follow the `tar -xf` command which will be printed in terminal'\s output.

-For other Linux systems just install the snapv/ folder in `~/.local/bin/` and the snap script also.
+For other Linux systems just install the [snapv](https://github.com/rizitis/snapV/tree/main/snapv) folder in `~/.local/bin/` and the [snap script](https://github.com/rizitis/snapV/blob/main/snap) also.
 Your path should be like this: `~/.local/bin/{snap,snapv}`

 In any case a modification in ~/.bashrc needed to export path.